adamfisher/Xamarin.Forms.VideoPlayer/GettingStarted.md

 - **Android** - `MainActivity.cs` file, in the OnCreate method.
 - **Windows Phone 8 (Silverlight)** - `App.xaml.cs` file, in the `protected override void OnLaunched(LaunchActivatedEventArgs e)` method.

-Once the component package has been added and the initialization method called inside each applcation, Octane.Xamarin.Forms.VideoPlayer APIs can be used in the common PCL or Shared Project code.
+Once the NuGet package has been added and the initialization method called inside each applcation, Octane.Xamarin.Forms.VideoPlayer APIs can be used in the common PCL or Shared Project code.

 ### 3. Create a Video Player in XAML